thipages/one-stop/README.md

 `one-stop` wraps an object (which can include root functions) and returns a `{get, set, subscribe}` object
 - `get` function allows to retrieve (nested) object properties in read-only mode
 - `set` function allows to update object properties
+- `fn` function to execute root functions returning or not a value
 - `subscribe` function triggers a callback (its argument) for each `set` operation

 ## Example